Accurate Rural Address Visibility

 loading...

-Make sure the numbers you choose are highly contrasting against the background and easy to see.
+Ensure the numbers you choose are highly contrasting against the background and easy to read.
 If you're struggling to see the numbers, emergency personnel will, too.
-Consider adding a solar powered light to make it easier to spot.
+Consider adding a solar-powered light to make it easier to spot.

 If you'd like more information on properly setting up your street address, here's a handy checklist to get you started.